 Many computer hardware engineers also hold industry certifications.
 These credentials can help engineers broaden their appeal to prospective employers.
 Leading organizations offering hardware engineering certifications include Apple, BISCI, Cisco, and CompTIA.

-Some accomplished computer engineers are self-taught, while others combine on-the-job training with tech bootcamps or other self-directed education.
+Some accomplished computer engineers are self-taught, while others combine on-the-job training with coding bootcamps or other self-directed education.
 Individuals with strong technical aptitudes are generally more likely to follow these alternative paths.
 In such cases, certifications are strongly recommended as they provide an additional level of skills validation.

 The following pages offer further information and insights: